-Living with the physical and emotional pain of a long-term disability is daunting.
+Living with the physical and emotional pain of a long-term disability can be daunting.
 People who are disabled and cannot work due to their disability often face mounting medical bills.
-It becomes difficult for them to pay for basic necessities like housing, food, etc.
+It becomes difficult for them to pay for basic necessities of life, like housing, food, etc.

 SSDI is an insurance program that is managed by the federal government and funded through paycheck deductions.
-People who qualify for these benefits must have worked in the past.
-To qualify, working and paying taxes for particular number of yearsis mandatory.
+People who qualify for these benefits must have a qualifying work history.
+To qualify, you must have a history of working and paying taxes for several years.

 Ankylosing spondylitis is an arthritic condition that causes inflammation along the spine.
 If left untreated, the condition can cause the vertebrae to fuse together.
 When the vertebrae fuse, a person’s posture becomes hunched forward.
 Depending on the severity of complications, crowding in the ribs can make it difficult for the patient to breathe.

 Inflammation is not always limited to the spine.
 Some people who have ankylosing spondylitis also experience inflammation around the eyes.
 The condition most commonly affects men, and symptoms are first noticed in early adulthood.